Correlation functions for quantum dynamics of coupled quasinormal modes and quantum emitters interacting via finite-delay propagating photons: Non-retarded coupling between QNMs and quantum emitters

 where \(\gamma_{i_{\mu}j_{\eta}}^{\min} = \min[\gamma_{i_{\mu}},\gamma_{j_{\eta}}]\), \(R_{ij}\) is the distance between the cavities, and \(D_{i_{\mu}j_{\eta}}^{\max} = \max[D_{i_{\mu}}(\Omega_{ij}), D_{j_{\eta}}(\Omega_{ji})]\), where \(D_{i_{\mu}}(\Omega_{ij})\) is the directionality \cite{balanis2016antenna} of the emission from mode \(i_{\mu}\) into the solid angle \(\Omega_{ij}\) between the cavities \(i\) and \(j\).
 For high-\(Q\) cavities, the separation parameter is amended by an additional term \(+\mathrm{ln}(Q_{i_{\mu}}Q_{j_{\eta}})/2\) \cite{fuchs2024quantization}, where \(Q_{i_{\mu}} = \omega_{i_{\mu}}/(2\gamma_{i_{\mu}})\) is the quality factor of the mode \(i_{\mu}\), but we omit this correction here for generality.

-For well-separated cavities (large \(P_{i_{\mu}j_{\eta}}\)), the inter-cavity overlap is negligible, and the cavities can be treated as separate systems.
-If two cavities are not well separated, they are treated as a single system with hybridized modes, which are then symmetrized accordingly \cite{franke2019quantization, ren2022connecting, fuchs2024quantization}.

-We assume that modes from different cavities \(i\neq j\) are well separated, and hence the QNM projector kernels \(\mathbf{L}_{i_{\mu}}(\mathbf{r},\omega)\) are orthogonal under the quantized QNM subspace inner product:
+For well-separated cavities (large \(P_{i_{\mu}j_{\eta}}\)), the inter-cavity overlap is negligible, and the cavities can be treated as separate systems. \red{Under this assumption,} the QNM projector kernels \(\mathbf{L}_{i_{\mu}}(\mathbf{r},\omega)\) are orthogonal under the quantized QNM subspace inner product: